dchae/ls_notes/README.md

 # README

-Notes for Launch School by Daniel Chae
+Notes and Exercises for Launch School

+- Daniel Chae